fmease/lushui/tasks.md

   * define effect runner
   * have effect identifiers
 * work on case analysis
+  * update syntax of patterns and case analysis
   * port to debruijn
   * the rest
 * modules
-  * port the interpreter/tycker to the new module system (or does is just work??)
-  * implement use-declarations
+  * implement more complicated use-declarations (multiple binders, self, as)
     * implement symbols as identifiers
   * work on order-independence and recursion
   * implement exposure lists and privacy
   * design and implement namespaced constructors
+  * improve error messages of the resolver
 * advanced type inference (!!!)
 * FFI
   * add infrastructure for polymorphic foreign functions (necessary for `panic`, effects, …)